Electromyography: History

-Research began at the Mayo Clinic in Rochester, Minnesota under the guidance of Dr Edward H. Lambert, MD, PhD (1915–2003) in the early 1950s.
-Dr Lambert, known as the "Father of EMG," with the assistance of his Research Technician, Ervin L Schmidt, a self taught electrical engineer, developed a machine that could be moved from the EMG Lab, and was relatively easy to use.
-As oscilloscopes had no “store” or “print” features at the time, a Polaroid camera was affixed to the front on a hinge.
-It was synchronized to photo the scan.
+Research began at the Mayo Clinic in Rochester, Minnesota under the guidance of Edward H. Lambert, MD, PhD (1915–2003) in the early 1950s.
+Lambert, known as the "Father of EMG", with the assistance of his Research Technician, Ervin L Schmidt, a self taught electrical engineer, developed a machine that could be moved from the EMG Lab, and was relatively easy to use.
+Oscilloscopes at that time were not able to store or print results, so a Polaroid camera was affixed to the front on a hinge and synchronized to photograph the scan.
 Fellows studying at Mayo soon learned that this was a tool they wanted, too.
-As Mayo has no interest in marketing their inventions, Mr. Schmidt went on to continue to develop them in his basement for decades, selling them under the name ErMel Inc.
+As Mayo has no interest in marketing their inventions, Schmidt went on to continue to develop them in his basement for decades, selling them under the name ErMel Inc.

 It was not until the middle of the 1980s that integration techniques in electrodes had sufficiently advanced to allow batch production of the required small and lightweight instrumentation and amplifiers.
 At present, a number of suitable amplifiers are commercially available.
 In the early 1980s, cables that produced signals in the desired microvolt range became available.
 Recent research has resulted in a better understanding of the properties of surface EMG recording.
 Surface electromyography is increasingly used for recording from superficial muscles in clinical or kinesiological protocols, where intramuscular electrodes are used for investigating deep muscles or localized muscle activity.

 There are many applications for the use of EMG.
 EMG is used clinically for the diagnosis of neurological and neuromuscular problems.
 It is used diagnostically by gait laboratories and by clinicians trained in the use of biofeedback or ergonomic assessment.
 EMG is also used in many types of research laboratories, including those involved in biomechanics, motor control, neuromuscular physiology, movement disorders, postural control, and physical therapy.